 - I’m 20 hours in and I feel totally lost.
 I have no sense of purpose aside from the various mission pointers gesturing in myriad directions.
-I don’t like the “what for an email” mechanic.
-I don’t like that I don’t know when people are going to give me more things to talk about.
+I don’t like the “wait for an email” thing.
+I don’t like that I don’t know when people are going to give me more dialogue options.
 Companion conversations feel vaguely empty.

 - On a similar note, Cora Harper might usurp Ashley Williams for most boring companion.